Photo of eggs and a syringe representing egg donation medication.

 • Ovarian hyperstimulation syndrome (OHSS)

-Ovarian Hyperstimulation Syndrome
+Ovarian Hyperstimulation Syndrome (OHSS)

+One possible side effect of fertility medication is ovarian hyperstimulation syndrome.
 Most symptoms of OHSS are mild and typically subside without any special treatment within a few days after the egg retrieval.
 Mild symptoms of OHSS include nausea, bloating, and weight gain due to fluid.
 Severe OHSS is reported in 1-2% of IVF cases.
-This means essentially that the body has “over-responded” to the FSH and the ovaries become excessively enlarged.
-Great care is taken by the physician to minimize the chances of this occurrence.
-In severe cases, OHSS can cause large amounts of fluid to build up in the abdomen (belly) which can lead to blood clots, shortness of breath, abdominal pain, dehydration, and vomiting.
+This means essentially that the body has “over-responded” to the FSH (follicle stimulating hormone) and the ovaries become excessively enlarged.

 Egg Retrieval Procedure

-Possible Risks of the Retrieval Procedure
+What are the Possible Risks of the Egg Donation Retrieval Procedure?

-• Rarely, surgery may be required to remove one or both of the ovaries and tubes and/or uterus.
+In extremely rare cases, surgery may be required to remove one or both of the ovaries and tubes and/or uterus.
 Women who have had pelvic infections or endometriosis involving the ovaries are more likely to get IVF-related infections.

 We look forward to helping you every step of the way!